Édouard-Jean Empain: Capture on Avenue Foch

 On Monday, January 23, 1978, at approximately 10:30am, Édouard-Jean, 3rd Baron Empain, was picked up as usual from his home at 33 Avenue Foch, a prestigious address in the 16th arrondissement of Paris, a stone's throw from the Arc de Triomphe.

 The Baron's chauffeured car, a Peugeot 604, was intercepted at a junction some 50 metres after it had left his home.
 A moped slid across the road, faking an accident in order to bring his car to a halt next to a parked van.
 Once the car had stopped several armed men removed the driver from the vehicle and bundled him into the van, while the Baron was quickly handcuffed and the kidnappers made off in his car.
 The Baron's car was found some hours later in an underground parking structure but contained no usable fingerprints.

 Despite the lack of detailed evidence provided by witnesses, the circumstances of the kidnapping were rapidly made known to the public.
 In the hope of recovering the Baron, the police put in place traffic stops throughout Paris and its suburbs but to no avail.

 Initial investigation

 Empain's driver Jean Denis, who was released close to Porte Maillot, told investigators that he had been handcuffed at gunpoint and thrown into the back of a van, and as such had not seen the faces of the kidnappers.
 He overheard one of them speaking in German, however, which led the authorities to think that the crime might have been committed by an extreme-left group affiliated with the Red Army Faction.
-That scenario was persuasive as the kidnapping of Empain came on the heels of the kidnapping and the execution of the German industrialist Hanns Martin Schleyer by the Red Army Faction.
+That scenario was persuasive as the kidnapping of Empain came on the heels of the kidnapping and the assassination of the German industrialist Hanns Martin Schleyer by the Red Army Faction.

 The police quickly installed themselves in Empain's family home.
 Presuming that the kidnappers would contact the family, they tapped the phones and kept the house under surveillance so that the family would not try to deal directly with the kidnappers.